changeworld/azure-docs.pl-pl/articles/load-balancer/load-balancer-ipv6-for-linux.md

             eno1:
               dhcp6: true

-Podczas wczesnego rozruchu, plan sieci "moduł renderowania sieciowego" zapisuje konfigurację, aby można było usunąć kontrolę nad urządzeniami do określonego demona sieci, aby uzyskać informacje referencyjne na temat planu sieciowego, zobacz https://netplan.io/reference.
+During early boot, the netplan “network renderer” writes configuration to /run to hand off control of devices to the specified networking daemon For reference information about NETPLAN, see https://netplan.io/reference.

 ## <a name="debian"></a>Debian

-1. Edytuj */etc/dhcp/dhclient6.conf* pliku i Dodaj następujący wiersz:
+1. Edit the */etc/dhcp/dhclient6.conf* file, and add the following line:

         timeout 10;

-2. Edytuj */etc/network/interfaces* pliku i dodaj następującą konfigurację:
+2. Edit the */etc/network/interfaces* file, and add the following configuration:

         iface eth0 inet6 auto
             up sleep 5
             up dhclient -1 -6 -cf /etc/dhcp/dhclient6.conf -lf /var/lib/dhcp/dhclient6.eth0.leases -v eth0 || true

-3. Odnowienia adresu IPv6:
+3. Renew the IPv6 address:

     ```bash
     sudo ifdown eth0 && sudo ifup eth0
     ```

-## <a name="rhel-centos-and-oracle-linux"></a>RHEL, CentOS i Oracle Linux
+## <a name="rhel-centos-and-oracle-linux"></a>RHEL, CentOS, and Oracle Linux

-1. Edytuj */etc/sysconfig/network* pliku i Dodaj następujący parametr:
+1. Edit the */etc/sysconfig/network* file, and add the following parameter:

         NETWORKING_IPV6=yes

-2. Edytuj */etc/sysconfig/network-scripts/ifcfg-eth0* pliku i dodaj następujące dwa parametry:
+2. Edit the */etc/sysconfig/network-scripts/ifcfg-eth0* file, and add the following two parameters:

         IPV6INIT=yes
         DHCPV6C=yes

-3. Odnowienia adresu IPv6:
+3. Renew the IPv6 address:

     ```bash
     sudo ifdown eth0 && sudo ifup eth0
     ```

-## <a name="sles-11-and-opensuse-13"></a>SLES 11 i openSUSE 13
+## <a name="sles-11-and-opensuse-13"></a>SLES 11 and openSUSE 13

-Ostatnie SUSE Linux Enterprise Server (SLES) i openSUSE obrazów na platformie Azure zostały wstępnie skonfigurowane przy użyciu protokołu DHCPv6. Żadne dodatkowe zmiany są wymagane, gdy używasz tych obrazów.
-Jeśli masz maszynę Wirtualną, która jest oparta na starszej lub niestandardowy obraz SUSE, wykonaj następujące czynności:
+Recent SUSE Linux Enterprise Server (SLES) and openSUSE images in Azure have been pre-configured with DHCPv6.
+No additional changes are required when you use these images.
+If you have a VM that's based on an older or custom SUSE image, do the following:

-1. Zainstaluj `dhcp-client` pakietu, jeśli to konieczne:
+1. Install the `dhcp-client` package, if needed:

     ```bash
     sudo zypper install dhcp-client
     ```

-2. Edytuj */etc/sysconfig/network/ifcfg-eth0* pliku i Dodaj następujący parametr:
+2. Edit the */etc/sysconfig/network/ifcfg-eth0* file, and add the following parameter:

         DHCLIENT6_MODE='managed'

-3. Odnowienia adresu IPv6:
+3. Renew the IPv6 address:

     ```bash
     sudo ifdown eth0 && sudo ifup eth0
     ```

-## <a name="sles-12-and-opensuse-leap"></a>SLES 12 i openSUSE przestępnym
+## <a name="sles-12-and-opensuse-leap"></a>SLES 12 and openSUSE Leap

-Ostatnie SLES i openSUSE obrazów na platformie Azure zostały wstępnie skonfigurowane przy użyciu protokołu DHCPv6. Żadne dodatkowe zmiany są wymagane, gdy używasz tych obrazów.
-Jeśli masz maszynę Wirtualną, która jest oparta na starszej lub niestandardowy obraz SUSE, wykonaj następujące czynności:
+Recent SLES and openSUSE images in Azure have been pre-configured with DHCPv6.
+No additional changes are required when you use these images.
+If you have a VM that's based on an older or custom SUSE image, do the following:

-1. Edytuj */etc/sysconfig/network/ifcfg-eth0* plik i zastąpić `#BOOTPROTO='dhcp4'` parametru z następujących wartości:
+1. Edit the */etc/sysconfig/network/ifcfg-eth0* file, and replace the `#BOOTPROTO='dhcp4'` parameter with the following value:

         BOOTPROTO='dhcp'

-2. Aby */etc/sysconfig/network/ifcfg-eth0* plików, Dodaj następujący parametr:
+2. To the */etc/sysconfig/network/ifcfg-eth0* file, add the following parameter:

         DHCLIENT6_MODE='managed'

-3. Odnowienia adresu IPv6:
+3. Renew the IPv6 address:

     ```bash
     sudo ifdown eth0 && sudo ifup eth0